Pydes-boop/GMRES/README.md

-# GMRES for unmatched Matrices A and B
+# GMRES for unmatched Matrices/Projectors A and B

 Implementation of GMRES, AB-GMRES and BA-GMRES for unmatched projector/backprojector pairs or Matrices in Python using NumPy.
 Alternatively using python bindings for elsa tomographic reconstruction library.
 Basis for elsas GMRES implementations you can find in the [elsa repository](https://gitlab.lrz.de/IP/elsa).